adamvietro/pokelixir/README.md

 Simply ./pokelixir and follow the instructions.

-2) You can run 'iex -S mix"
+2) You can run 'iex -S mix'
+You must then run 'Pokelixir.start_link()
+to create the link
+`Pokelixir.get("pokemon_name")
-You must then run 'Pokelixir.start_link() to create the link the run either `Pokelixir.get("pokemon_name") where "pokemon_name" is the name of the Pokemon you want to look up. or run 'Pokelixir.all()' to get a list of every Pokemon.
+where "pokemon_name" is the name of the Pokemon you want to look up.
+'Pokelixir.all()'
+to get a list of every Pokemon.

 ## Installation